Skip to main content

 How does NCEI decide if my data will be archived?

-• What type of data are you asking NCEI to archive?
-For broad categories of types of data acquired by NCEI, please refer to the NCEI Archive Collecting Policy.
+• What type of data is being presented to NCEI to archive?
+For general categories of the types of data acquired by NCEI, please refer to the NCEI Archive Collecting Policy.

-• Are you archiving original observation data and metadata, a "data product" developed from other data sources, or both?
-If a "data product", are the original observation data archived elsewhere and if so, where?
+• Is the original observation data and metadata to be archived, a "data product," developed from other data sources, or both?
+If a "data product," is the original observation data archived elsewhere and if so, where?

-• Is this a one-time submission of a relatively small data product (less than about 20GB total) or would your product require a frequently-updated or repeating submission of new/revised data?
-This helps NCEI advise about the most appropriate data submission process for your data.
+• Is this a one-time submission of a relatively small data product (less than about 20GB total), or would the product require a frequently-updated or repeating submission of new/revised data?
+This helps NCEI advise about the most appropriate data submission process for the data.

-• How large (in MB/GB/TB/PB) is the data product and/or data that you are asking NCEI to archive?
+• How large (in MB/GB/TB/PB) is the data or data product to be archived?

-• Do you use a consistent file naming convention for the files in your data?
-Please describe your file naming convention.
+• Are consistent file naming conventions being used?
+Please describe the file naming convention.

-• What format is used to represent your distribution analysis product?
+• What format is used to represent the distribution analysis product?
 NCEI prefers data in formats that do not require specific proprietary software for re-use.

-• Do you have descriptive metadata for these data and/or product(s)?
+• Is there descriptive metadata for these data and/or product(s)?
 NCEI uses the ISO 19115 family of metadata standards, with NASA Global Change Master Directory (GCMD) keywords, to describe NCEI archival data holdings.

-• Would you want or require additional services to discover, access, visualize, or distribute your analysis product or would the standard suite of NCEI discovery and access tools (e.g., https, ftp, THREDDS, Live Access Server) be sufficient?
+• Are additional services to discover, access, visualize, or distribute the analysis product needed, or would the standard suite of NCEI discovery and access tools (e.g., https, ftp, THREDDS, Live Access Server) be sufficient?

 How should I submit my existing relational database (RDBMS) to NCEI for archiving?

 Relational database management systems (RDBMS) present many unique challenges for long-term preservation and access.
-You are encouraged to contact ncei.info@noaa.gov prior to submitting data in an RDBMS to determine what is the best solution for your RDBMS data.
+Please contact ncei.info@noaa.gov prior to submitting data in an RDBMS to determine what is the best solution for your RDBMS data.

 What are the acceptable file formats for data archived at NCEI?